padmakarPi/ibis-poc-demo/README.md

 ### Private Route

 - The Private Route Higher-Order Component (HOC) allows developers to protect routes within the application, ensuring access control and authentication for specific components.
-This documentation provides a guide on how to use and implement the withPrivateRoute HOC effectively within your project.
+This documentation provides a guide on how to use and implement the withPrivateRoute HOC effectively within your project.(example: src\app\home\page.tsx)

 ### Axios Connection(Interceptor added as default)